mundyreimer/lindenmayer_systems/README.md

 ## Setup

-Since I chose to use *Turtle* because it already comes pre-packaged with Python and follows the general "*batteries included*" philosophy, all you have to do is copy the specific *\*.py* script you'd like.
+I chose to use [Turtle](https://docs.python.org/3/library/turtle.html) for my graphics because it already comes pre-packaged with Python and follows the general "*batteries included*" philosophy.
+Because of this, all you have to do is copy the specific *\*.py* script you'd like and run that.
 Alternatively, if are a bit more advanced in your software skills, you might want to consider following the steps below.

 ### 1) Installing dependencies: